operator-framework/operator-sdk/doc/sdk-cli-reference.md

 #### Flags

-* `--dep-manager` string - Dependency manager the migrated project will use (choices: "dep", "modules") (default "modules")
 * `--header-file` string - Path to file containing headers for generated Go files.
 Copied to hack/boilerplate.go.txt
 * `--repo` string - Project repository path for Go operators.
 Used as the project's Go import path.
-This must be set if outside of `$GOPATH/src` with Go modules, and cannot be set if `--dep-manager=dep` (e.g. github.com/example-inc/my-operator)
+This must be set if outside of `$GOPATH/src` (e.g. github.com/example-inc/my-operator)

 ### Example